|

 and instead spend their money on more immediate needs such as food

+or clothing.
 The Medical Reform Group is concerned about the substantial numbers

 of Ontario residents without OHIP coverage.
 Data from nine community